lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 If you don't yet have the metal frags for a [code lock](http://rust.wikia.com/wiki/Code_Lock) that's fine, a [key lock](http://rust.wikia.com/wiki/Lock) will do the trick temporarily.
 Just be aware that key locks are very insecure for the following reasons:

-* If you're killed while carrying your key anywhere near your base your key lets anyone into base.
+* If you're killed while carrying your key near your base your key lets anyone into base.
-* If you lose your key outside your base you won't be able to get back in.
-And if you don't have a spare key inside your base you can respawn but you won't be able to open your door.
+* If you lose your key outside your base you won't be able to get back in unless you have a spare hidden outside.
+And if you don't have a spare key inside your base you can respawn to a bag but you won't be able to open your door.
 * Other players can craft a key and there's a slim chance it will open your base.
 This is called [lock picking](https://www.youtube.com/watch?v=iP3cYn4RonM).
 If someone creates enough key locks their chances of picking your lock increases.

 To avoid disaster when using a key lock: